christianmlong/personal/content/twisted_on_windows.md

 #### <a name="install_app"></a> Install your application

 Whatever Twisted application you are going to be running on this server, install it as you normally would.
-For example `pip install my_app`.
+For example:

+    pip install my_app

 Now that everything has been installed, check it.